- Vol 1: General (Topics Chapters Overview)

 Chapter 30 - Categorical Exclusions, discusses the criteria that a proposed action must meet to be categorically excluded from the National Environmental Policy Act (NEPA) and the preparation and processing of the Categorical Exclusion (CE) documentation for Caltrans and Local Assistance projects.

-Chapter 31 - Environmental Assessment (EA)/ Finding of No significant Impacts (FONSI), discusses the preparation and processing of a NEPA Environmental Assessment (EA) and Finding of No Significant Impact (FONSI).
+Chapter 31 - Environmental Assessment (EA)/Finding of No Significant Impact (FONSI), discusses the preparation and processing of a NEPA Environmental Assessment (EA) and Finding of No Significant Impact (FONSI).
 In most cases EAs are prepared jointly with CEQA Negative Declarations.
 For guidance on joint CEQA/NEPA Initial Studies/Environmental Assessments and joint Negative Declarations/FONSIs refer to Chapter 37 and 38.

 Chapter 33 - Reevaluations discusses the different types of reevaluations, and their processing requirements.